Bruce Schwartz – Talking Terriers with Montgomery County Kennel Club’s President

 “My biggest surprise was discovering what a beautiful country Romania is.
 I had no idea!”

-To readers around the world who would like to experience the charm of Southeastern Pennsylvania for the first time, the Montgomery County Kennel Club extends a heartfelt invitation to come to Blue Bell, Pennsylvania on Sunday, October 8, 2017.
-And for Terrier breeders and exhibitors planning a return trip to Montgomery this year, Bruce and the club’s officers and committee members would like to welcome you home.
+To readers around the world who would like to experience the charm of Southeastern Pennsylvania for the first time, the Montgomery County Kennel Club extends a heartfelt invitation to come to Macungie, Pennsylvania, on Sunday, October 8, 2023.
+And for terrier breeders and exhibitors planning a return trip to Montgomery this year, Bruce and the club’s officers and committee members would like to welcome you home.